Guide on dissolving a business corporation

 Documents to file to dissolve or provide notice to dissolve a corporation

 To obtain a certificate of intent to dissolve, complete and sign Form 19 – Statement of Intent to Dissolve (see Federal corporation forms) and submit it to Corporations Canada.

 Do not submit copies of the directors' resolution or shareholders' special resolution with the applications.

-Corporations Canada offers several methods of filing requests for certificates (see How do I file my application under the Canada Business Corporations Act (CBCA)?).
+Corporations Canada offers several methods of filing requests for certificates (see How to file and pay for an application).
 There is no filing fee for either certificate.

 Bankrupt and insolvent corporations